Grand Strand: Tourism

 Hosting 20.6 million visitors in 2019, The Grand Strand is home to an array of tourist attractions, and the area receives a large influx of visitors during the spring and summer seasons.

 The Grand Strand hosts a variety of special conventions, events, and musical concerts.
 The area's attractions include its beaches and many golf courses, as well as a number of amusement parks, an aquarium, an IMAX theater, retail developments and over 1,900 restaurants including seafood restaurants, and a number of shopping complexes.
 The area also has dinner theaters, nightclubs, and many tourist shops.
 Myrtle Beach has an estimated 460 hotels, with many on the beachfront, and approximately 89,000 accommodation units in total.
 Also in the city is Myrtle Waves, one of the largest water parks on the eastern seaboard.

 The Myrtle Beach Boardwalk opened in 2010 and has been recognized as the nation's #3 boardwalk by National Geographic and one of the best US boardwalks by Travel + Leisure magazine.
 Opened in May 2011, The Myrtle Beach Skywheel features glass gondolas that look over the Atlantic Ocean.
 Myrtle Beach State Park, established in 1935, has just under a mile of Grand Strand beach and is a prime location for swimming, hiking, biking, and fishing.

 The Myrtle Beach Convention Center is a large facility that hosts an array of different meetings, conferences, exhibits, and special events every year.
 The center, which opened in 2003, also features a Sheraton hotel and resort.

 Myrtle Beach welcomed Hard Rock Park in 2008, which was themed after the popular Hard Rock Cafe chain.
 After financial issues, the park became Freestyle Music Park for the 2009 season.
 The park features attractions themed after different genres of music, such as the British Invasion.
-The park did not open for the 2010 season however, and is tied up in legal issues.
+The park closed permanently after the 2009 season due to financial and legal issues.

 Each March since 1951 during Ontario's spring break, Myrtle Beach has hosted Canadian-American Days, also known as Can-Am Days.
 Tens of thousands tourists come to the area for a week's worth of special events.
 Myrtle Beach is also home to Coastal Uncorked, a food and wine festival held in the late spring annually.
 In June, recently graduated high school seniors come to Myrtle Beach for Senior Week.

 With numerous professional fireworks displays along the oceanfront, Myrtle Beach is recognized among the top destinations for Fourth of July travel.
 Priceline.com ranked Myrtle Beach among its top 20 destinations for Fourth of July in 2010.

 Gambling is not legal in South Carolina.
 However, Myrtle Beach residents and visitors have easy access to gambling by boat, which transports passengers into international waters beyond the reach of federal and state gambling laws.